ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Rekeying a group consists in the KDC generating and distributing a new symmetric key, which is used as group key from then on to protect the publication of topic data with COSE (see {{oscon}}).

-The KDC MUST trigger a group rekeying as described in {{Section 6 of RFC9594}}, upon a change in the group membership or due to the current group keying material approaching its expiration time.
+The KDC MUST perform a group rekeying as described in {{Section 6 of RFC9594}}.
+Reasons that can trigger a group rekeying include a change in the group membership, or the current group keying material approaching its expiration time.
 In addition, the KDC MAY perform regularly scheduled group rekeying executions.

 Upon generating the new group key and before starting its distribution: